 During the 2007 legislative session, the privilege tax on motor vehicles was changed to a 5% consumer sales tax on vehicles newly titled in West Virginia.
 Provided in the legislation was an exemption for new residents moving to West Virginia and transferring a vehicle they had previously titled in another state.
 The bill required that effective on July 1, 2008, in order for the new resident to take advantage of this exemption, they must establish residency and then title their vehicle within thirty days.
+During the 2017 legislative session the tax rate was changed to 6% effective July 1, 2017.

-A sales tax is imposed upon certification of title of a vehicle in the amount of the 5% of the value of that motor vehicle at the time of certification.
+A sales tax is imposed upon certification of title of a vehicle in the amount of the 6% of the value of that motor vehicle at the time of certification.
 There are three methods to determine the basis for the sales tax depending upon the circumstances of the acquisition: